-Dynamic bundles bundles another Dynamic product type of are recommendation that help shoppers discover complementary products.
+Dynamic bundles are another type of product recommendation that help shoppers discover complementary products.
 These might be items frequently viewed or bought together, or that form a 'set.'

 Dynamic bundles are created through advanced filtering techniques that enable ecommerce managers to create bundles automatically with the added flexibility of manual control over which products to show.

 By grouping specific products, you can create better PDPs, make it easy for shoppers to buy more products, and drive higher AOV.